A glass of milk sits next to a block of cheese and a bowl of cream.

 2. But doesn’t eating fat make me fat?

-Yes, eating TOO MUCH fat will lead to body-fat gains, but so will eating too much of basically anything.
+Yes, eating too much fat will lead to body-fat gains, but so will eating too much of basically anything.
 “Overall calories make more difference to weight gain than fat,” says Lisa.

 For a while, the hyped-up diet culture went wild with the idea that very low-fat diets (and cleverly marketed 'light' food products) were necessary to lose weight effectively.
-The idea was that to be 'fat-free', you had to eat 'fat-free' foods – and THAT'S an unhealthy approach.
+The idea was that to be 'fat-free', you had to eat 'fat-free' foods – and that's an unhealthy approach.

 A high-protein Banana & Peanut Butter Smoothie from the Centr meal plan.